mariodebono/Unity-SO-Architecture/README.md

 ### **Variables**

-There are no preset variables shipped in this package, I prefer to create only what i need, and it is very simple to add more.
+There are no preset variables shipped in this package, I prefer to create only what I need, and it is very simple to add more.

-> Variables and References included in pacakge:
+> Variables and References included in package:
 >
 > - FloatVariable
 > - Vector3Variable